-Signs and Symptoms of Dog Chewing Paws
+Signs of Secret Chewing

-There’s also one important to bear in mind.
 Just because you don’t see your dog chewing or biting their paws doesn’t mean they’re not doing it.

-Therefore, it’s extremely important that you keep an eye out for signs that your dog is chewing their paws.
+It’s important, therefore, to keep an eye out for signs that your dog is chewing their paws.
 This is especially so if your dog is prone to anxiety or boredom or has a history of paw chewing.
 Look out for the following:

 - Swollen paws

 - Paws with red-tinged fur (the stain is caused by the red pigment, porphyrin, in dog tears and saliva.

 - Unusually smelly paws